zema1/yarx/README_EN.md

 </p>

 Yarx comes from the reverse spelling of `x-r-a-y`, and it can fully automatically generate a Server that satisfies the rules according to xray's yaml poc rules.
-Scanning the server with xray will get a dozen of  corresponding vulnerabilities.
+Scanning the server with xray will get dozens of corresponding vulnerabilities.

 ![yarx-core](assets/images/core.svg)